-Externally provided workers and Subcontracted R&D might seem the same, but they’re very different in the eyes of HMRC.
-Here’s our guide to help you spot the difference and make sure you’re filing costs under the right category.
+Externally provided workers and Subcontracted R&D might seem the same.
+But when it comes to R&D Tax Relief, they’re very different in the eyes of HMRC.
+Here’s our guide to help you spot the difference and ensure you’re filing costs under the correct category.

 So what’s the difference?

-Externally provided workers – let’s call them EPWs for short – are temporary workers sourced from an external agency.
-They work like regular employees, but their contract is with the agency, not with you.
+Externally provided workers – EPWs for short – are temporary workers sourced from an external agency.
+They work like regular employees, but their contract is with the agency, not with your company.

 The external agency is the key here.
 The cost you’re claiming for is the fee paid to the agency, not the member of staff.
 If you’re paying a temporary member of staff directly, the cost could be classified under Subcontracted R&D.

-Tax credits relief is usually given on 65% of the payments to the external agency, regardless of the size of your company.
+R&D Tax Relief relief is usually given on 65% of the payments to the external agency, regardless of the size of your company.
 The ‘other’ 35% is meant to reflect the external provider’s profit margin and is fixed by HMRC.

 However, you might be able to claim 100% of the costs back if you and the external agency are ‘connected’.

-Subcontracted R&D means that you’ve paid to outsource a piece of your R&D project to another company.
-If, for example, you hired an external firm to develop a certain software module on your behalf, that would count as Subcontracted R&D.
+For example, if you hired an external firm to develop a certain software module on your behalf, that would count as Subcontracted R&D.

-Determining who claims for R&D Tax Credits between you and your subcontractor isn’t an exact science.
-It usually depends on who takes on the financial burden of the project and who holds the intellectual property of the subcontracted work.
+Determining who claims for R&D Tax Relief between you and your subcontractor isn’t an exact science.
+It usually depends on who takes on the project’s financial burden and who holds the intellectual property of the subcontracted work.

 Here are two examples: